intershore/companies/README.md

-# companies
+# Companies

-Onshore and offshore companies for digital nomads and entrepreneurs
+Onshore and offshore companies for digital nomads and entrepreneurs https://intershore.github.io/companies